Shashank3736/captcha-canvas/docs/readme.md

 You can also customise trace line and add background by using [setTrace](https://captcha-canvas.js.org/CaptchaGenerator.html#setTrace) and [setBackground](https://captcha-canvas.js.org/CaptchaGenerator.html#setBackground) method.

-Once you customised everything according to your need then just you can get buffer from `generate` method.
+Once you customised everything according to your need then just you can get buffer from `generateSync` method.
 And use that buffer to display image in your project.

 ```js
 const { CaptchaGenerator } = require("captcha-canvas");